FrederikAlbrechtsen/AI-chatbot/README.md

 # Artificial intelligence chatbot

-A sequential model that use intents and messages in the Danish language to chat back.
+A sequential model that use intents and messages in the Danish language to chat.

 <!-- ROADMAP -->
 ## Roadmap
-TODO
+- [ ] Generate more and better training data
+- [ ] Multi-language support

 <!-- CONTRIBUTING -->
 ## Contributing